mrjoh3/blog/content/post/2021-06-14-updating-a-blog-theme/index.en.md

 ---
-title: Updating a Blog Theme
+title: Switching to and modifying a Hugo Blogdown Theme
 author: 'Matt Johnson'
 date: '2021-06-14'
 slug: updating-a-blog-theme